BeAPI/apply-to-beapi/wp-content/themes/easy/README.md

 # Dig into PHP

 ## Exercise
-Into the folder `wp-content/themes/easy/php-exercice/`, write your answers as you want : one file, multiple files, one main file calling the others, etc.
+For the next questions write all your answers in the file `wp-content/themes/easy/php-exercice/answers.php`

 Note that there will not be any "compilation" so it's not worth to make it work.
 A text file would be fine !